 Thank you for the detailed response.
 Very informativeWith deference to the question and in detail, albeit the wrong thread, unless juxtaposition is acceptable.
 The best of everyman's rod bench from OC to the Valley hasn't changed that much since my drive went from floppy to hard... in the 80s.

 Spin underwraps uphill tip to grip, just snug, not too tight, a whipping to support glue and pad the blank.
 Light to just-snug.
 Tight wraps strangle a blank.

-Pictures of guides that were easily tied and those that presented less easily, all wrapped in black, from a score of rods in the infinity rack, with a collection of various feet, all spun since the first post in this thread, showed nothing.
-All black or skeletonized black, well-tied on honey glass, or black glass, and the pics show nothing.
-The easily tied guides cannot be differentiated from the more difficult and are now part of a unified lineup.
+I tried to take a pic of the 10 roller rods from the infinity rack, all wrapped since the first post in this thread, and the photos showed nothing.
+They're all black, or skeletonized black, on honey glass, or black glass, and the pics I took show nothing.
 Nothing.
 Looking at the rods with my eyes, it's just black, some smooth, and some finishes left with D-width ribbing.
-Black is just too easy to use, too economical when fishing without fanfare, and minimizing whether or not carrying too many or too few rods.
-Black is also easy to lose or give away; the lack of color goes with everything.
-From layout to chemistry, the road to "tuna boat tough" doesn't have to be anything other than the existential connection of a collection of different things, both rigid and flexible, and that bonding is made greater by unity of chemistry, a simplicity in design and implementation, and allows clearer focus in search of strength in both mind and finger by the home constructor in the complete absence of color.
+Black is just too easy to use, too economical when fishing without fanfare, and minimizing if you're gear heavy, less seems a lot more dressed in black.
+Black is also easy to lose or give away; it goes with everything.
+From layout to chemistry, the road to "tuna boat tough" doesn't have to be anything other than the existential connection of a collection of different things, both rigid and flexible, and that bonding is made greater by unity of chemistry, durable utility of the simple blackness, and clear focus in both mind and finger by the home constructor in the complete absence of color.

-Keep fingers clean with no soapy fats or oils to contaminate threads, use boraxo.
+Keep fingers clean with no soapy fats or oils to contaminate threads, use boraxo often.